informatica-global/pandoc-texlive-full/README.md

-# A Simple Container to Run Pandoc With Full LaTeX Packages and Arabic Fonts
+# An Easy Docker Container to Run Pandoc With Full Multilingual LaTeX Packages and Arabic Fonts

 This container installs the latest Pandoc release from its original GitHub repository, along with a full set of LaTeX packages and additional beautiful Arabic fonts to enhance Arabic support.
 Please note that because of the size of the `texlive-full` packages, the container is over 2Gb in terms of download size.